Casa Grande Motorcycle Insurance

 Here is some information about motorcycle insurance for residents and visitors of Casa Grande, AZ.

 In Arizona, the same mandatory insurance coverage rules for automobiles also apply to motorcycles.
-The minimum amount you need is $15,000 per person and $30,000 per incident.
+The minimum amount of insurance you must carry for your motorcycle is $15,000 per person and $30,000 per incident in liability coverage.

 Depending on your needs and how much you are willing to pay for the motorcycle policy, you may want to supplement your liability with additional coverage.
 Keep in mind that there are separate deductibles for many of these different insurance types and that most policies only pay to replace factory parts.
 So if you have upgrades or add-ons like custom paint, or chrome parts, you may want to have those covered additionally.

 Read on to learn about the types of coverage you should consider when choosing motorcycle or auto insurance.

 Motorcycle Insurance Coverage Types

 This is what covers another person’s bodily injury and property damage caused by you in an accident.
 This type of insurance won’t cover you or your motorcycle.
 Whether or not any passengers you have with you are covered depends on the policy.

 In Arizona, you will often see the minimum requirements for liability written as 15/30/10.
 This means your insurance company will pay $15,000 minimum per passenger injured, $30,000 per incident total, and $10,000 for property damage sustained.

 Comprehensive coverage is what covers damages inflicted upon your motorcycle that aren’t caused by a collision with another vehicle or a stationary object.
 For example, if your motorcycle was damaged in a fire or vandalized, you would pay a deductible and then your comprehensive coverage would pay for the repairs.